Entrepreneurship Minor

 • Indicate the courses you plan to take to fulfill the minor requirements.

-• This will include the two required courses—Mgmt 310 and either Mgmt 313 or Mgmt 410; how you intend to complete your 3 cr of experiential learning; and 6 credits of electives from the approved course matrix.
+• This will include the two required courses—Entrepreneurship 3100 and either Entrepreneurship 3130, Entrepreneurship/Management 3200, or Entrepreneurship 4100; how you intend to complete your 3 credits of experiential learning; and 6 credits of electives from the approved course matrix.

 • Please note that 9 credits out of the 15 credits required for a minor must not be used to meet any other department, college or university requirement except the credit requirement for graduation.